datacite/blog/source/posts/the-release-of-metadata-schema-4-4.html.md

 ○  Standard

-* Addition of a new relationType: isPublishedIn (indicates that A is published in B)
+* Addition of a new _relationType_: isPublishedIn (indicates that A is published in B)
-* Addition of a new relatedItem property, with subproperties to contain specific details for containing publication information previously encoded in a description field with descriptionType=”SeriesInformation” (for example, to define the journal name, volume, and page number for an article resource).
+* Addition of a new _relatedItem_ property, with subproperties to contain specific details for containing publication information previously encoded in a description field with descriptionType=”SeriesInformation” (for example, to define the journal name, volume, and page number for an article resource).

 Subproperties:

 ○  relatedItemType